MaximumOctopus/FolderScanUltra/README.md

 In 2022 I decided to rename it and add it to my pool of applications receiving regular updates (two applications now, so maybe a puddle, not a pool).
 It'll be distanced somewhat from xinorbis and become better for it.
 Many updates are planned.

 # Release History

+5.15 / May 31st 2025

+Added two new reports for outputting files split by month or year.

+  /datem

+  /datey

 5.14 / April 4th 2025